-Cigarette taxation helps to reduce drinking among groups considered vulnerableAugust 9th, 2013 in Addiction /
+Cigarette taxation helps to reduce drinking among groups considered vulnerableAugust 9, 2013 in Medicine & Health / Addiction

 Tobacco use is the leading cause of preventable death and disability in the U.S., while heavy drinking ranks as the third leading cause of preventable death.
 Cigarette taxation has been recognized as one of the most significant policy instruments to reduce smoking.
 Given that smoking and drinking often occur together, a first-of-its-kind study has examined cigarette taxation and found that increases are associated with modest to moderate reductions in alcohol consumption among vulnerable groups.